What Is the Reynolds Number?

 A common mistake when applying the Reynolds number is using the wrong characteristic length.

-Reynolds Number Appears in Many Engineering Calculations
+Reynolds Number and Engineering Correlations

 The Critical Reynolds Number Is Not Always Fixed